Kentucky Derby Betting Guide

 How To Use TVG’s Kentucky Derby Offer

-In order to be eligible to receive the risk-free bet, you’ll need to place an eligible wager.
+In order to be eligible to receive the insurance bet, you’ll need to place an eligible wager.
 TVG defines eligible wagers as single-horse wagers, so exotic bets do not count.
 Examples of single horse wagers are bets to win, bets to win/place, bets to win/show, or bets to win/place/show.

 We really like one horse that isn’t the favorite and is around 10-to-1 odds.
 The performance potential of this horse coupled with the payout we could receive if the horse wins is very attractive.